triton-inference-server/server/docs/model_management.md

 loss in availability for the model.

-This model control mode is enabled by specifying --model-control-mode=explicit.
+This model control mode is enabled by specifying `--model-control-mode=explicit`.
 Changing the model repository while Triton is running must be done carefully, as explained in [Modifying the Model Repository](#modifying-the-model-repository).